Low temperature universality in disordered solids: Derivation of Model, and mapping to interacting and -spins

+\end{widetext} In the acoustic approximation for the phonon spectrum we get, after similar integrations to those discussed in ref. \cite{MS08}, the result

-where $c_{ij} \sim 1$ is a complicated function of angle, which depends on the position of the impurities and takes either sign.
+where $\zeta_i = |\zeta_i^{\alpha \beta \gamma}|$, and similarly for $\Gamma_j, C_k$, and all angular dependence has been absorbed in $c_{ij} \sim O(1)$.
+This is a complicated function of angle, which depends on the position of the impurities and takes either sign.
 It can then be treated as a random variable.

-Here the acoustic approximation is not valid, because $R_{ik} \approx \bar{a}$.
-However, we are only interested here in an order of magnitude, and using the fact that $R_{ik} \ll R_{jk}$ we find
+Actually here the acoustic approximation is not valid, because it is easily seen, as stated above, that when we sum over all the different impurities at positions ${\bf r}_k$ to find the total change $\Delta J^{S\tau}_{ij}$ in $J^{S\tau}_{ij}$, the dominant configurations will have $R_{ik} \approx a_o$.
+However, since we are only interested in an estimate, we make the following assumptions:

+(i) we assume a defect concentration $x$ which is not small, which means that the probability that a defect, at some site $i$, will have a "3rd-party" defect on a neighbouring site $k$ is $\propto x^{1/3}$.